-- Keyhole: Track every post that features your targeted keywords and hashtags.
+- Keyhole: Track every post that features your targeted keywords and hashtags

-- RebelMouse: This tool helps marketers develop the right search terms and hashtags to get noticed in viral conversations.
+- RebelMouse: This tool helps marketers develop the right search terms

 - Tagboard: Tagboard visualizes the content possibilities for a single hashtag by pulling trending media surrounding it.